flatiron/blacksmith/articles/cryptography/how-to-use-crypto-module/article.md

 * **Deterministic:** For the same input, you should expect to be able to calculate exactly the same hash.
 This makes hashes useful for checksums.

 * **Collision-Resistant:** A collision is when the same hash is generated for two different input blocks of data.
-Some hash algorithms are guaranteed to never collide, but others are merely "excedingly unlikely" to collide.
+Hash algorithms are designed to be extremely unlikely to have collisions -- just how unlikely is a property of the hash algorithm.
 The importance of this property depends on the use case.

-* **Easy to calculate, hard to undo:** A good hash algorithm is easy to apply, but hard to undo.
+* **Unidirectional:** A good hash algorithm is easy to apply, but hard to undo.
 This means that, given a hash, there isn't any reasonable way to find out what the original piece of data was.

 ### Hash Algorithms That Work With Crypto